Hungarian Goulash

 - ½ cup tomato sauce

-- 2 tablespoon balsamic vinegar
+- 2 tablespoons balsamic vinegar

 - 4 cups beef broth (no salt added)

-- 2 tablespoon parsley (chopped, for garnish)
+- 2 tablespoons parsley (chopped, for garnish)

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.